UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 First, let us initalize :py:class:`pyklip.fmlib.fmpsf.FMPlanetPSF` to forward model the planet in our data.

+For GPI, we are using normalized copies of the satellite spots as our input PSFs, and because of that, we need to pass in a flux conversion value, ``dn_per_contrast``, that allows us to scale our ``guessflux`` in contrast units to data units.
+If you are not using normalized PSFs, ``dn_per_contrast`` should be the factor that scales your input PSF to the flux of the unocculted star.
+If your input PSF is already scaled to the flux of the stellar PSF, ``dn_per_contrast`` is optional and should not actually be passed into the function.

 .. code-block:: python

     # setup FM guesses